Help protect your phone number

 • Identity theft: Spoofing can be a sign of broader identity theft.
 Scammers might have accessed personal details to pair with your number, putting your financial and personal data at greater risk.

-• Investigation risk: If someone reports your phone number as part of a scam, law enforcement or regulatory agencies might investigate you as a suspect until the misuse is clarified.
+• Misidentification: If someone reports your phone number as being part of a scam, cell carriers, law enforcement, or regulatory agencies might associate it with the scheme until you resolve the issue.

 • Reputational damage: Spoofing can harm your reputation if your number is associated with fraudulent calls.
 Friends, family, or clients may not trust calls or messages from your number, creating long-term consequences for personal and professional relationships.